Sebastianhju/Runeterra-5e/2.0/Rares.md

 **Charges**: This item has 4 charges and regains all charges when you finish a long rest.

-**Shock**: When you hit an attack with _Hextech Revolver_ you can spend two charges to force the target to succeed a constitution saving throw, the DC equal to 10 + proficiency bonus + dexterity modifier, on a failed save they take 2d8 lightning damage and are restrained until the end of their turn.
+**Shock**: When you hit an attack with _Hextech Revolver_ you can spend two charges to force the target to succeed a constitution saving throw, the DC equal to 9 + two times your proficiency bonus, on a failed save they take 2d8 lightning damage and are restrained until the end of their turn.
 On a success they are not restrained and take half damage.

 _You gain +1 to hit and damage rolls with this magical weapon_